Giant African snail

 Appearance

-• Immature (juveniles): Smaller versions of the adult and do not have all whorls developed.
+• Immature (juveniles): Smaller versions of the adult but do not have all whorls developed.

 • Eggs: Spherical to oval shaped and measure 4.5 mm to 5.5 mm in diameter.
-Their colour ranges from cream to yellow (Figure 3).
+Colour ranges from cream to yellow (Figure 3).

 Host plants in Australia